 FactCheck (Claim Review) Schema Type Setup & Available Options

-Enter the description of your content here.
-Also you can make use of variables and create dynamic descriptions.
+Enter the description for your Claim Review here.
+You can also make use of variables and create a dynamic description.

 2 Review Location

-Choose the review location from the available options here.
-If you choose to select Custom then you can use shortcode available in the next setting.
+Choose the Review Location from the available options here.
+If you choose to select Custom, then you can copy the shortcode from the next field.

-Copy and paste the Shortcode in your post.
+Copy and paste the Shortcode in your post content.

-Enter the URL where the claim exists.
-It is a mandatory field.
+In the URL field, enter the page URL where the claim exists, and it is a mandatory field.

-Enter the published date of the fact check.
+Enter the published date of this fact check.

 8 Claim – Appearance

-- Headline: Enter the headline where the claim was published.
+- Headline: Enter the headline of the claim.

 - URL: Enter the URL where the claim was published.